Severe Storm Damage Protocol

 It can be challenging to understand what to do after your property, home, and life have been turned upside down by a storm.
 Your home may not be livable, be structurally sound, and it could be functionally compromised.
 You should utilize this list as a guideline to take action.

 1. Take Pictures – Photograph everything.
-Before you move, clean, repair or manipulate anything after a severe weather event get EVERYTHING photographed.
+Before you move, clean, repair, or manipulate anything after a severe weather event gets EVERYTHING photographed.
 Doing so will be vital as you move through a claims process.
 This information will serve as justification for all incurred time, expense, and property to receive compensation from the insurance company.

 2. Protect your property – It is essential you do your best to prevent further damage to your property if it is safe to do so.
 A few of these tasks include tarping holes, removing debris, and boarding up windows and doors.